IL-1 Signal Inhibition in Alcoholic Hepatitis (ISAIAH)

 Time Frame: Baseline and 28 days

 Improvement will be recorded as a binary Yes/No outcome.
-The outcome will be analysed as the percentage of patients, within each treatment group, with improvement on each individual component (polymorphonuclear cell infiltrate, ballooned hepatocytes and steatosis).
-Analysis will be based on three pairs of percentages which will represent the proportion of patients with improvement for each component.
+The outcome will be analysed as the proportion of patients, within each treatment group, with improvement on each individual component (polymorphonuclear cell infiltrate, ballooned hepatocytes and steatosis).

 Baseline and 28 days